BehaviorTree/BehaviorTree.CPP/docs/index.md

 This  __C++__ library provides a framework to create BehaviorTrees.
 It was designed to be flexible, easy to use and fast.

-Even if out main use-case is __robotics__, you can use this library to build __AI for games__, or to replace Finite State Machines in you application with a more intuitive approach that focus on the execution of tasks, rather than a change in state.
+Even if our main use-case is __robotics__, you can use this library to build __AI for games__, or to replace Finite State Machines in you application.

-__BehaviorTree.CPP__ has many interesting features:
+__BehaviorTree.CPP__ has many interesting features, when compared to other implementations:

 - It makes asynchronous Actions, i.e. non-blocking, a first-class citizen.
 - It allows the creation of trees at run-time, using a textual representation (XML).